 A. The decrease is predominantly due to updates for new information, including the most recent forward price curve and corrections identified after the Company’s initial filing.
 I describe the Company’s updates and corrections in the next section of my testimony.
 The Company has also accepted and incorporated the NPC-related impact of certain adjustments proposed by Staff, Public Counsel, and Boise.
 I will describe these adjustments in further detail later in my testimony.

-Q. Have you provided an exhibit that summarizes the change in NPC from your direct testimony on a west control area and Washington-allocated basis?
+Q. Have you provided an exhibit that summarizes the change in NPC from your direct testimony on a west control area basis?

 A. Yes.
 Exhibit No.___(GND-9) summarizes the cost impact of the updates, corrections, and adopted adjustments on west control area NPC.